What is Norbert’s Gambit?

 The customer service representative will then convert your DLR.TO shares (traded in CAD) into DLR.U.TO shares (traded in USD).

-In general, it will take a few business days for the transaction to process.
+In general, it will take a couple of business days for the transaction to process.

 After a short wait, your shares should be converted into DLR.U.TO.